ladybug-tools/dragonfly-primer/text/components/Model_From_Honeybee.md

 #### Inputs
 * ##### hb_models [Required]
 A Honeybee Model or list of Honeybee Models to be converted to a Dragonfly Model.
+* ##### all_3d_to_2d
+Boolean to note whether 3D Rooms should be converted into the Room2D format even when this means some loss or simplification of geometry (True).
+If False (the default), only the Honeybee Rooms that meet the criteria for translation to Room2D without loss of geometry will be converted and the other 3D Rooms that don't meet this criteria will be stored under the Dragonfly Building.room_3ds property in their original Honeybee format.
+(Default: False).
 * ##### incl_shades
 Boolean to note whether orphaned shades should be included as dragonfly ContextShades.
 (Default: False).
 * ##### load [Required]